Information about famous court cases

 Salem witch trials documentary archive and transcription project, The University of Virginia.

-The Salem Witch Trials in 1692 showed how people accused of witchcraft faced unjust persecution, highlighting the dangers of intolerance, fear, and misuse of power in society.
+The 1692 Salem Witch Trials is a famous example of unjust persecution as well as the dangers of intolerance, fear, and misuse of power in society.

 Trial of Jane Toppan, Lowell Historical Society.

-In 1902, nurse Jane Toppan stood trial and admitted to poisoning more than 31 people (12 confirmed), the case highlighted conversations about mental health, trust in medical professionals, healthcare supervision, and public interest in serial killers.
+The 1902 Jane Toppan murder trial spurred conversations about mental health, trust in medical professionals, and healthcare supervision.
 You can also find transcripts of this case online.

 Print sources